MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/mobile/mobile-app-quick-access-shortcuts.md

    :::image type="content" source="media/mobile-app-quick-access-shortcuts/power-bi-mobile-add-shortcut.png" alt-text="Screenshot of the Add shortcut action menu.":::

-   Additionally, if the Power BI app sees that you are often accessing an item, it will suggest creating a shortcut to the item.
+   Also, if the Power BI app sees that you are often accessing an item, it will suggest creating a shortcut to the item.
 This happens in two ways:
-   * On frequently viewed reports and dashboards, the **Add shortcut** option will appear in a banner when you open the item.
+   * On frequently viewed reports and dashboards, the **Add shortcut** option appears in a banner when you open the item.
-   * If you frequently use a link to get to a report (for instance, from a shared email, annotation etc.), after a few times of using this link, a window will open, asking if you'd like to create a shortcut. **Yes** will open the **Add shortcut** dialog (see next step). **Not now** will continue to take you to the item you were opening.
+   * If you frequently use a link to get to a report (for instance, from a shared email, annotation, and so on.), after a few times of using this link, a window opens, asking if you'd like to create a shortcut. **Yes** opens the **Add shortcut** dialog (see next step). **Not now** continues to take you to the item you were opening.

    These two experiences are illustrated in the following figure.

    :::image type="content" source="media/mobile-app-quick-access-shortcuts/power-bi-mobile-auto-add-shortcut.png" alt-text="Screenshot of the add shortcut banner and dialog.":::

-2. An **Add shortcut** dialog will appear with the name of your item.
+2. An **Add shortcut** dialog appears with the name of your item.
 You can edit the name if you like.
 When you're done, tap **ADD**.

     :::image type="content" source="media/mobile-app-quick-access-shortcuts/mobile-add-shortcut-dialog.png" alt-text="Screenshot of the Add shortcut dialog.":::

-3. You will be asked to confirm if you want to add the shortcut.
+3. You are asked to confirm if you want to add the shortcut.
 Tap **Add** to add the shortcut to your device's home screen.

    :::image type="content" source="media/mobile-app-quick-access-shortcuts/power-bi-mobile-add-to-home.png" alt-text="Screenshot of the dialog in which the user confirms adding the shortcut.":::

-   A shortcut dashboard or report icon will be added to your device's home screen with the name you entered.
+   A shortcut dashboard or report icon is added to your device's home screen with the name you entered.

    :::image type="content" source="media/mobile-app-quick-access-shortcuts/power-bi-mobile-home-shortcuts.png" alt-text="Screenshot of the Power BI shortcut on the home screen.":::